-2. Streamline application processes and expand ongoing public funds for community food access partners.
+2. Continue to provide and expand ongoing public funds for community food access partners.

 Free grocery, food distribution and pantry initiatives that provide healthy food to residents in need should receive ample funding without barriers.
-Onerous application processes, required partner status with the Food Bank of the Southern Tier, and other barriers should be removed.
-Innovative new projects that increase access and meet unmet needs, and initiatives led by BIPOC residents, those with lived experience, and those without existing ties to traditional funding channels should be prioritized.
-(See 3.5 for more)
+Existing funding programs include barriers, such as application processes, insurance carriage requirements, financial recordkeeping rules, and invoicing timelines. any small, start-up initiatives serving people in need may not benefit from these resources.
+Innovative new projects that increase access and meet ongoing needs, and initiatives led by BIPOC residents, those with lived experience, and those without existing ties to traditional funding channels should be included in funding opportunities that are right-sized to their work and capacity.
+To do so, an existing agency should initiate a mini-grant program to expand access to these smaller projects seeking less than \$20,000.
+(See Goal 3.5 for more)